Skip to main content

 Japanese

-There’s nothing pretentious about this tiny Fishtown spot under the El.
-Owner/chef Joseph Kim and his wife Ellie run the show at the 16-seat sushi and ramen restaurant and keep the vibe casual — though the food is anything but.
-Bao buns, tuna guac and miso soup lead to carefully crafted sushi, sashimi and maki alongside a handful of ramen bowls and dishes from the kitchen.
-The reservation-only omakase is the real standout, with 22 courses at $180.
+There’s nothing pretentious about this little spot in Fishtown, located just under SEPTA’s El.
+Owner/chef Joseph Kim and his wife Ellie run the show at the 16-seat sushi and ramen restaurant — and they keep the vibe casual.

 Where: Da-Wa, 1204 N. Front Street, Philadelphia, PA